lps-rocks/Pelican-Keeper/README.md

 ## Setup Outside Pelican
 > [!TIP]
-> You will need .NET 8.0 and curl installed.
+> You will need curl installed.

 ### Get The Latest Release